 Owner shall be deemed to satisfy its obligation to provide Requested MWs during a Requested Operation Period by Scheduling and Delivering Energy (but not Ancillary Services) pursuant to a Market Transaction from the Generating Facility identified in a Dispatch Notice and/or Incremental Dispatch Notice, as long as the Generating Facility provides Committed Capability at or above the Requested MW level for the duration of the Requested Operation Period and such Energy is not Scheduled for export from the ISO Control Area.
 Settlement of such Market Transactions shall be governed by the terms of the applicable bilateral contract or the ISO Tariff, whichever is applicable.

 Owner’s Inability To Deliver Requested MW.
-Upon receipt of a Dispatch Notice or Incremental Dispatch Notice, Owner shall promptly notify the ISO if, for any reason, Owner will not be able to Deliver all of the Requested MW from the Generating Facility identified in the Dispatch Notice and/or Incremental Dispatch Notice for all of the Requested Operation Period.
+Upon receipt of a Dispatch Notice or Incremental Dispatch Notice, Owner shall promptly notify the ISO if, for any reason, Owner will not be able to Deliver all of the Requested MW at the Palo Verde Delivery Point during Summer Period 2001 or from the Generating Facility identified in the Dispatch Notice and/or Incremental Dispatch Notice for all of the Requested Operation Period.
 Whether or not Owner notifies the ISO as required by the preceding sentence, for each Failed Dispatch Hour the ISO may calculate a Non-Performance Payment Offset pursuant to Section 9.2 and deduct the calculated amount from payments otherwise due Owner pursuant to Section 9.1(b), even if the reason for a Failed Dispatch Hour is a Force Majeure Event.
 If Owner notifies the ISO as required by the first sentence of this subsection, the ISO may not issue additional Dispatch Notices for the Committed Capability that Owner has notified the ISO that it cannot Deliver until Owner has provided notice to the ISO that it again can Deliver Committed Capability.
 Following a Failed Dispatch Hour or Hours, and until Owner has provided notice to the ISO that it can Deliver the Contracted Capability, the Unavailability Payment Offset described in Sections 6.4 and 9.3 shall be applied to the Final Summer Period Invoice, even if the reason for the Failed Dispatch Hour(s) was a Force Majeure Event.

 Unavailability of Committed Capability.
 Owner shall promptly notify the ISO if Owner becomes incapable of Delivering any part of the Contracted Capability for any reason and shall keep the ISO apprised of any subsequent change(s).
-Whether or not Owner provides the notice required by the preceding sentence, for each Peak Hour during which Owner was incapable of Delivering some part of the Contracted Capability, ISO may calculate an Unavailability Payment Offset pursuant to Section 9.3 and deduct the calculated amount from payments otherwise due Owner pursuant to Section 9.1(b), even if the reason for Owner’s being incapable of Delivering some part of the Contracted Capability was a Force Majeure Event..
+Whether or not Owner provides the notice required by the preceding sentence, for each Peak Hour during which Owner was incapable of Delivering some part of the Contracted Capability, ISO may calculate an Unavailability Payment Offset pursuant to Section 9.3 and deduct the calculated amount from payments otherwise due Owner pursuant to Section 9.1(b), even if the reason for Owner’s being incapable of Delivering some part of the Contracted Capability was a Force Majeure Event.

 ARTICLE 7